epfldata/sc-public/list-dsl/README.md

 ```

 **Remark**: From a theoretical point of view, `map` is only conditionally pure, i.e., it is only pure if the function argument `f` it is passed is also pure.
-If you know, however, that no impure functions may be passed to `map` in the context of your DSL, you may still mark it `@pure`.
+If one knows, however, that no impure functions may be passed to `map` in the context of one's DSL, one may still mark it `@pure`.

 ### Recommended SBT Configuration

-In order to use Purgatory, you need to add it to your `plugins.sbt`:
+In order to use Purgatory, we need to add it to the `plugins.sbt` file:
 ```scala
 resolvers += Resolver.sonatypeRepo("snapshots")
 addSbtPlugin("ch.epfl.data" % "sc-purgatory-plugin" % "0.1")
 ```

-We recommend that you create an SBT sub-project for the deep embedding of the library.
+We recommend that one create an SBT sub-project for the deep embedding of the library.
 This is to prevent a wrongly-generated deep embedding from breaking compilation of the main project (which would prevent re-generating the deep embedding).

 The important generation settings needed in the SBT configuration are the following: